evelyneee/accord/README.md

 ```

 #### GitHub Releases [Recommended]
 Alternatively, you can [download the latest version of Accord via GitHub releases](https://github.com/evelyneee/accord/releases/latest).
-These builds will not recieve automatic updates, so you will manually need to check for updates to benefit from the latest features and bug fixes.
+These builds will not receive automatic updates, so you will have to manually check for updates to benefit from the latest features and bug fixes.

 #### TestFlight
 [Install Accord via TestFlight](https://itunes.apple.com/us/app/testflight/id899247664?mt=8).
-This allows you to recieve automatic updates, contribute feedback to the project, and stay informed with up-to-date changelogs.
+This allows you to receive automatic updates, give feedback to the project, and stay up-to-date with changelogs.
 However, the TestFlight might be less updated.

 ### Building
 Xcode is required.